Forest Fires Rage In Scorching Southwest Europe - UrduPoint

 France placed 15 departments, mainly down its western seaboard, on red alert -- the highest on the scale -- on Sunday while 51 were on orange high alert.

-The neighbouring chapel of a historic hospital in the southeastern city of Lyon, Grand Hotel Dieu, offered refuge to tourists on Sunday including Jean-Marc, 51, who was visiting from Alsace.
+- 'Exceptional' conditions - The chapel of a historic hospital in the southeastern city of Lyon, Grand Hotel Dieu, offered refuge to tourists on Sunday including Jean-Marc, 51, who was visiting from Alsace.

 "We came back to admire the place but we can't leave, it's too hot outside.
 We say a prayer before the fire!" he quipped.